ilhan007/ui5con-app/docs/Step4_The_Profile_Area.md

 	Now, you should be able to open the profile area by clicking the profile image!

 4. Add the theme switch.
-By default the UI5 WebComponents come with Fiori 3 (known as SAP Quartz), but High Contrast theme is also supported.
+By default the UI5 WebComponents come with Fiori 3 (known as SAP Quartz), but a high-contrast theme is also supported.
 To switch to another theme, you can use the framework method `setTheme`  from `@ui5/webcomponents-base/Theming`.
 We will use the `ui5-switch` component to switch between Fiori 3 and High Contrast Black.

-- Add the `import "@ui5/webcomponents/dist/Switch";` import in `src/App.js`
+- Add the `import "@ui5/webcomponents/dist/Switch";` import in `src/App.js`.
-- Add the `import { setTheme } from "@ui5/webcomponents-base/Theming"`; in `src/appbar/AppBar.js`
+- Add the `import { setTheme } from "@ui5/webcomponents-base/Theming"`; in `src/appbar/AppBar.js`.
-- Bind for the `ui5-switch` `change` event
+- Bind for the `ui5-switch` `change` event.
-- Switch the theme in the event listener `onThemeSwitchPressed`
+- Switch the theme in the event listener `onThemeSwitchPressed`.

 	```js
 	// AppBar.js